-Uber Riders Can’t Stand All the Air Fresheners
+Uber’s Drivers and Riders Are Locked in a Pine-Scented Battle

 Lyft, meanwhile, has instituted a feedback system that asks riders who rate their drivers four stars or below, out of a possible five, to explain why they were dissatisfied.
 The riders’ comments are delivered to drivers anonymously, a Lyft spokesperson told me, “so they are clear on how to improve.”
 (Uber did not respond to request for comment.)

 For now, however, there is no way to request a car without air fresheners.
-In their race to deliver every possibly convenience to riders, Uber and Lyft still can’t control how drivers want their own cars to smell.
+In their race to deliver every possible convenience to riders, Uber and Lyft still can’t control how drivers want their own cars to smell.

 My god... cc @TaylorLorenz pic.twitter.com/7po89CCJig— JAKE (@JakeSchmutzler) August 23, 2018